pspegel/mob-timer/README.md

 # mob-timer
-Built with Electron and vanilla JS.
+Built with Electron and React/Redux with TypeScript.

 Run with `npm start`

+Production build is untested.